 This occurs by paralyzing the bone marrow and leading to a decrease of white blood cells, red blood cells, and platelets.
-Anemia and thrombocytopenia, when they occur, are improved with blood transfusion.
-Neutropenia (a decrease of the neutrophil granulocyte count below 0.5 x 109/liter) can improved with synthetic G-CSF be (granulocyte-colony-stimulating factor, e.g., filgrastim, lenograstim).
+Anemia and thrombocytopenia, when they occur, are with transfusion. improved blood Neutropenia (a decrease of the neutrophil granulocyte count below 0.5 x 109/liter) can improved with synthetic G-CSF be (granulocyte-colony-stimulating factor, e.g., filgrastim, lenograstim).